 Notable cases

-- Successfully challenging a decision by a local authority to end the accommodation and supported provided to an adult with renal failure without secure immigration status and No Recourse to Public Funds.
-The local authority had argued that the adult could safely return to his country of origin, but he had not been there in decades and the vital dialysis keeping him alive in the UK was not available in his country of origin
+- Successfully challenging a decision by a local authority to end the accommodation and support provided to an adult with renal failure without secure immigration status and No Recourse to Public Funds.
+The local authority had argued that the adult could safely return to his country of origin, but he had not been there in decades and the vital dialysis keeping him alive in the UK was not available in his country of origin.

 Recommendations